8 Foot Sativa: Poison of Ages (2007)

-Lyrics on Poison of Ages were written by Ben Read and Gary Smith, and the album as a whole was influenced by blackened death metal.
+Ben Read and Gary Smith wrote the lyrics on Poison of Ages.
+The album was influenced by blackened death metal.

 2009

 Gary Smith returned from injury to rejoin the band.
 Jamie Saint Merat left the band to relocate with his other band, Ulcerate.

-8 Foot Sativa, still working on a new unnamed album, released a new single called Sleepwalkers.
-The video to this single is controversial, as it follows a calf from the farm, to the freezing works showing it being killed, then chopped up by butchers, before being sold to a family in a supermarket.
+8 Foot Sativa, still working on a new unnamed album, released a new single called "Sleepwalkers."
+The controversial video to this single follows a calf from the farm to the freezing works showing it being killed, then chopped up by butchers, before being sold to a family in a supermarket.
 It does this in graphical disturbing way.
-It also shows pigs and chickens being held in cages.
+It also shows pigs and chickens held in cages.
 A message at the end of the video states "Thousands of animals were harmed in the making of this video."